-- 8.3.1 The pay for the long-call reserve teachers shall be \$170 per day for the duration of this contract agreement (Also see Schedule "E"). - 8.3.2 Access to purchase employee-only health insurance for the duration of the long-call reserve assignment shall be provided if the long-call reserve assignment is for at least one (1) semester (90 days) or more and the long-call reserve teacher enrolls within the first thirty (3) days of the assignment. - Payment for the full cost of the health coverage will be submitted by the long-call reserve teacher on a monthly basis.
+- 8.3.1 The pay for the long-call reserve teachers shall be \$214.24 per day Effective July 1, 2022, the rate will be \$224.96 per day.
+(Also see Schedule "E"). - 8.3.2 Access to purchase employee-only health insurance for the duration of the long-call reserve assignment shall be provided if the long-call reserve assignment is for at least one (1) semester (90 days) or more and the long-call reserve teacher enrolls within the first thirty (30) days of the assignment.

+Payment for the full cost of the health coverage will be submitted by the long-call reserve teacher on a monthly basis.

-- 8.3.3 Long-call reserve assignments are assignments in which the reserve teacher serves at least twenty (20) consecutive work days in the same assignment and without a sixty (60) work day break in employment. - 8.3.4 Each long-call reserve teacher shall also be provided the performance feedback as defined in Section 8.2.6. - 8.3.5 Reserve teachers on long-call assignment will be permitted one (1) day of sick leave for every twenty (20) consecutive duty days served during the school year and must use the sick leave during the long call in which it was accrued.
-All remaining sick leave is forfeited at the end of each long call assignment. - 8.4 Short-Call Reserve Teacher:
+- 8.3.3 Long-call reserve assignments are assignments in which the reserve teacher serves at least fifteen (15) consecutive work days in the same assignment and without a sixty (60) work day break in employment. - 8.3.4 Each long-call reserve teacher shall also be provided the performance feedback as defined in Section 8.2.6. - 8.3.5 Reserve teachers on long-call assignment will be permitted one (1) day of sick leave for every fifteen (15) consecutive duty days served during the school year and must use the sick leave during the long call in which it was accrued.
+All remaining sick leave is forfeited at the end of each long call assignment.

+8.4 Short-Call Reserve Teacher: